APPLICATION AVAILABLE OCTOBER 1; DEADLINE FEBRUARY 1

 The average grant is $500 to $2,000.
 In 2020 grant awards ranged from $1500-$2,460.
 This grant opportunity will not fund 100% of any project.

-- Applicants will be notified of their grant status on or before June 1, 2021.
+- Applicants will be notified of their status in June 1 2022.

-- Proposed projects may take place at any time during the grant year beginning July 1, 2021 and ending June 30, 2022.
-Only projects taking place during the stated grant year will be considered for this round of funding.
+- Proposed projects may take place at any time during the grant year beginning July 1, 2022 and ending June 30, 2023.

 What We Do Not Fund